-A. A review of refinement types in Fine
+A. A Review of Refinement Types in Fine

 Fine is a verification system for a core, functional subset of F#.
-The principal novelty of Fine is in its type system, which is designed to support static verification of safety properties via a mixture of refinement and substructural types-for the purposes of this paper, substructural typing is unimportant.
+The principal novelty of Fine is in its type system, which is designed to support static verification of safety properties via a mixture of refinement and substructural types - for the purposes of this paper, substructural typing is unimportant.
 This section describes the syntax and intuitions behind refinement types in Fine.
-For details, we refer the reader to a recent comprehensive presentation of Fine and other related languages [31].
+For details, we refer the reader to a recent comprehensive presentation of Fine and other related languages [20].

 Value-indexed types: Types in Fine can be indexed both by types (e.g., list int) as well as by values.
 For example, array int 17 could represent the type of an array of 17 integers, where the index 17:nat is a natural number value.
-Value indexes on types can be used to specify a variety of security constraints, e.g., example, labeled int x could represent the type of an integer whose security label is described by the program variable x.
-Note that for uniformity, unlike ML, type applications are written in prefix notation (e.g., list int instead of int list).
+Value indexes on types can be used to specify a variety of security constraints, e.g., example, labeled int \times could represent the type of an integer whose security label is described by the program variable \times .

 Dependent function types: Functions in Fine are, in general, given dependent function types, i.e., their range type depends on their argument.
-These are written $x:t \to t$, where the formal name x of the parameter of type t is in scope in t.
-For example, the type of a function that allocates an array of n integers can be given the type n:n at t array int t.
+These are written $x:t \rightarrow t^{}$, where the formal name x of the parameter of type t is in scope in t^{}.
+For example, the type of a function that allocates an array of n integers can be given the type n:nat \rightarrow array int n.
 When a function is non-dependent, we drop the formal name.